lkell/skills-assessment-data-engineer/README.md

 ### 3. Dimensional Models

 The "core" data models of this project consist of a *fact* and *dimension* table.
+They are both built off of the **stg_carmen_sightings_all** view.

 - **fct_sighting** contains one record for each sighting.
 - **dim_city** contains one record for each city where a sighting occurred.

-Note that this schema assumes that all the data recorded per city, including *city_agent*, are constant.
-This assumption holds  for all data used in this project, and is verified by uniqueness constraints placed on the *dim_city_id* column.
-If this assumption were not to hold for future data, then the current data models would need to be adjusted (e.g. **dim_city** could be modeled as a *slowly changing dimension*, or additional data models could be introduced)
+When designing this schema, I assumed all the columns in **dim_city** remain constant per city (including *city_agent*).
+This assumption is valid for all the data used in this project, and can be verified via the uniqueness constraints placed on the *dim_city_id* column.
+However, if this assumption were not to hold for future data, then the current schema would need to be adjusted (e.g. **dim_city** could be modeled as a *slowly changing dimension*, or additional data models could be introduced)

 #### 4. Relationship Diagram

 The image below depict the relationship between **fct_sighting** and **dim_city**.
-When writing queries, city data can be added to sightings by joining the dimension models on the *dim_city_id* column.
-This column has been indexed to facilitate fast joins (although this would realistically only be of use if the tables contained more rows).
 Note that there is a many-to-one relationship between **fct_sighting** and **dim_city**.
+When writing queries, city data can be added to sighting records by joining **fct_sighting** and **dim_city** on the *dim_city_id* column.
+This column has been indexed to facilitate fast joins using the **indexes** model config key, although this index would be much more useful if the the tables contained more rows.

 ![Dimensional models relationship diagram](images/entity-diagram.png "Relationship diagram")

 ### Analytical Views

 Analytical views exist downstream of the dimensional models.
 The dag below depicts the data lineage, starting from the dimensional models.
-Each analytical view contains at most two upstream dependencies, which are usually *fct_sighting* or *dim_city*.
+Each analytical view contains at most two upstream dependencies, which are typically *fct_sighting* or *dim_city*.
 The **monthly_top_behavior** view references references **top_behavior** view because it makes use of its findings.

 ![Analytical Views dag](images/dbt-dag-analytics.png "Analytical Views dag")

+Analytical views that depict quantities by month use a custom month format defined in the `format_date_to_month` macro.
+This combines the month number (for sortability) with the month name (for readability).

+The analytical view functions often use a similar approach of grouping sightings by month and use staple SQL functions by applying `row_number` over a window for ranking and using `sum` and `count` to compute proportions.

 ## Analytics Questions